carlohamalainen/carlohamalainen.github.io/_posts/2015-01-05-nginx-gateway-time-out.md

   - Uncategorized
 format: image
 ---
-Occasionally I get a &#8220;504 Gateway Time-out&#8221; from nginx in conjunction with php-fastcgi.
+Occasionally I get a "504 Gateway Time-out" from nginx in conjunction with php-fastcgi.
 Restarting php-fcgi has no effect (Debian wheezy amd64).

 Stop php-fcgi completely: